Roger Maris Jr. Discredits Barry Bonds for Aaron Judge's Home-Run Record

-Maris Jr. believes Judge, not Bonds, is single-season HR leader originally appeared on NBC Sports Chicago
+Maris Jr. believes Judge, not Bonds, is single-season HR leader originally appeared on NBC Sports Bayarea

 According to Roger Maris Jr., Yankees slugger Aaron Judge will be the actual single-season home run champion, not Barry Bonds, Mark McGwire or Sammy Sosa.